danielfleischer/meetup-lecture/README.md

 Files in the project:

 * [Presentation](presentation.pdf) file.
-* [Jupyter notebook](Diabetes_TB.ipynb) with an example of hyper-parameter grid search using keras and tensorboard.
+* [Jupyter notebook](Diabetes_TB.ipynb) with an example of hyper-parameter grid search using keras and tensorboard showing all the different runs.
 * [Dataset](pima-indians-diabetes.csv) is taken from [here](https://www.kaggle.com/uciml/pima-indians-diabetes-database/data).